NamesCode/garfunkles.space/src/routes/(main)/about/about.md

 In all seriousness, I use hardened version of Firefox as my web-browser. <br> I may switch back to <a href="https://librewolf.net/" target="_blank" rel="noopener noreferrer">Librewolf</a> at some point since I dislike quite a few <hover-info>things<hover-info-text>e.g. The Firefox profiles</hover-info-text></hover-info> in Firefox.

-I've also been thinking of switching to a webkit based browser, since Firefox is a bit of a sinking ship, but I haven't heard of any good FOSS webkit browsers.
+I've also been thinking of switching to a webkit based browser but I haven't heard of any good FOSS webkit browsers yet.

-<p><a href="https://nyxt.atlas.engineer/" target="_blank" rel="noopener noreferrer">Nyxt</a> also looks pretty cool as it's engine agnostic and hackable like Emacs.</p>

 </div>